Understanding SDS Section 2 will help you identify potential hazards and take necessary precautions.

 - Hazard statement(s).

-The hazard pictograms must appear as a diamond on the label and have a black symbol on a white background with a red frame.
+In the United States, pictograms or hazard symbols may be presented as graphical reproductions of the symbols in black and white or be a description of the name of the symbol (e.g. skull and crossbones, flame).
+In Canada, the hazard symbols or pictograms must appear as a diamond on the label and have a black symbol on a white background with a red frame.

-The CLP Regulation introduce several different classification hazards under the groups; physical, health and environmental.
-These hazards can range from acute toxicity to environmental hazards to skin sensitisation.
+The OSHA HCS and WHMIS both introduce several different classification hazards under the groups; physical, health and environmental (non-mandatory).
+These hazards can range from acute toxicity to environmental hazards to skin sensitization.
 Although companies have some leeway about displaying this information, they cannot exclude it from their SDSs altogether.

 EcoOnline can make your SDS easier to manage